-A: Currently, the only hypervisor that is supported is QEMU.
+A: Currently, nanos can run on both qemu and xen QEMU.
 We are obviously open to adding more support for other various hypervisors but there are considerations to be had.

 A: Sure!
 We accept pull requests and if you have prior kernel experience please get in touch with NanoVMs - they might even want to pay you.